 Sculptural work featured in Women of Salt and Longing, a live performance at the LEIMAY SOAK Festival, 2018

 Group Show at The Old Garage Gallery, Pine Hill, NY, 2016

 PROCESS: GOWANUS, Norte Maar Curated Studio Tour, 2014

 Gowanus Open Studios at New Clay Studios, Brooklyn, NY, yearly 2010-2017

 I am a multi-disciplinary artist—a singer, sculptor, and theater maker.
 My roots are in the visual arts, and I pursue a parallel vocation as an opera singer and director.
-In the past seven years, I have returned to a visual arts practice I had put on hold while concentrating on opera.
+In recent years, I have returned to a visual arts practice I had put on hold while concentrating on opera.
 As I develop a body of sculptural work, I continue to perform and direct opera, and serve as artistic director of the indie opera company Vertical Player Repertory.

 I have been pulled all my life between the poles of the most ephemeral, music, and that most durable of art forms, sculpture.
 With my singing I seek to catch the wave of invisible, intangible structure and spirit.
 With my directing, I attempt to sculpt in time and sound.
 With clay I strive to explore both the fragility and the endurance of our physical being.